 The cycle this morning takes us past the small town of Pfalzel and on to Trier, considered to be Germany's oldest city.
 A ship will be waiting there for you.
 In the afternoon you can explore the city in a special kind of way.
 Book a city walk with a "traditional Roman".
 There are numerous Roman and medieval sites of interest such as the Roman gateway, the Porta Nigra, which is not surprising given its incredible history and important position in the Roman Empire.

 Today you will cycling along the river to Saarburg, also known as "Little Venice".
 As you explore the town you will enjoy the narrow alleys, half-timbered houses, baroque buildings and colourful fisher and boat houses.
-From here you can cycle to Mettlach, where you have the possibility to visit "Villeroy und Boch" (optional).
-You can also cycle around the old Saar loop.
-Afterwards you cycle back to Saarburg.
+In the centre of town you'll also find a waterfall which is 20 metres deep.

 Trip concludes after breakfast.

 On arrival in Saarburg, you are welcome on board the MS Patria, a river boat with a comfortable atmosphere, from 4pm.
 The captain and his crew will welcome you on board at approximately 6pm.
 Saarburg, known as "Little Venice", is a beautiful town with narrow alleys, half-timbered houses, baroque buildings and colourful fishing and boat houses.

 Your first bike tour starts after breakfast and leads you to the Old Saar loop and onto Igeler Saule and Wasserbillig in Luxembourg with its well-known Baroque church and two grand towers.
 In the afternoon you will reach Trier where the boat will be moored.
 In Trier you have the option to take a city tour (additional cost).
 Trier was once the Roman seat of government and is known for its Porta Nigra, a gigantic city gate.

 Today you will cycle to Mehring.
 This village is surrounded by vineyards, forests and meadows, and is one of the biggest wine growing villages in the Moselle-Saar-Ruwer region.
 The Romans appreciated the beautiful landscape 2000 years ago.